mulesoft-catalyst/cicd-pipelines-github-actions/README.md

 <!-- CICD Pipelines for mule application deployment to cloudhub using GitHub Actions  -->
 # Branch Details
-There are mainly two branches.
+There are two branches.
 Aug/1/2021 :
 1. main
 2. develop